hellofromtonya/Tag-Swapper/README.md

 Other features include:

 1. Count the records to know how many will be swapped.
-2. Suppress HTML malformed errors, just in cause your HTML is fully compliant
+2. Suppress HTML malformed errors, just in case your HTML is not fully compliant

 ## Installation